top of page

 What's the best way to contact your office if I have a question?

 If you are experiencing an urgent concern about your case, feel free to call our office.
-All non-emergency questions regarding your case can be emailed or sent through MyCase messaging portal.
+All non-emergency questions regarding your case can be emailed or sent through your MyCase messaging portal.
 Please understand that we are a small team, and questions will be answered in order of most pressing, soonest case deadline, or soonest court date.
+Sometimes we may not be able to give you an immediate response, but will strive to give you a quick response as soon as possible.

 When do I get updates on my case?